 If you decide you’re ready to move on, there are a number of logistical steps that you’ll need to complete to execute your exit plan.
 You’ll need to speak with

 vendors, lenders, and suppliers about payoff options and contract cancellations.
 (If you sell, these may be transfers instead of cancellations.)
 You’ll also want to

 cancel or transfer all registrations, permits, and licenses associated with your business, once you’re sure of your exit date.

 Tip: There may be tax implications in either a sale or a liquidation.
 A professional can help you assess the situation.
 (If you aim to claim tax credits associated with a liquidation, make sure you file dissolution documents.)

-How you decide to wind down your business can help pave the way for future opportunities, both personal and professional.
+How you decide to wind down your small business can help pave the way for future opportunities, both personal and professional.
 Perhaps your exit strategy will free up the time and money you need to open a new business you’ve always dreamed of.
 Or maybe you’ll get to spend more time traveling or visiting friends and family.
 Our worksheet can help you dive deeper into some of the questions raised in this article about whether you’re ready to move on.